Molecular rotors for in situ local viscosity mapping in microfluidic chips: Results

 FLIM technique allowed the measurement of local fluorescence lifetime at every pixel on different pictures taken along the microchannel at steady state.
 Using the calibration equation in Figure~\ref{FH_chips}, viscosity maps could be obtained as displayed in Figure~\ref{fig:visco_map_CF_all} for two different sets of flow rates.
 It is to note that a few outliers were observed on pictures, corresponding to inconsistent computed lifetimes far below the detection limit of LIFA ($< \SI{0.2}{\nano\second}$): these are, however, in limited number and were not taken into account for further data analysis.

 The two streams of initially distinct viscosity progressively mix across an interdiffusion layer that widens along the channel.
 As can be seen by comparing Figure~\ref{fig:visco_map_CF_all}(a) and (b), a slower flow leads to better mixing at the end of the channel, as it corresponds to a longer time of contact between the solutions.
+Such a phenomenon will be further quantified in the discussion (see in particular Eqs.~\eqref{eq:timescale} and~\eqref{eq:diffusive_behaviour}).
 Finally, the interdiffusion layer is closer to the center of the channel for a ratio of flow rate close to the ratio of viscosity, as would be the case for immiscible liquids.
 A progressive drift of the interdiffusion zone towards the higher-viscosity fluid can also be observed.
 This latter fact results from the coupling between hydrodynamics and the mixing through the dependence of the viscosity with the glycerol concentration along the mixing channel~\cite{Dambrine2009}.